 Player Vs Player combat returns in three forms; dark zones, conflicts, and occupied dark zones.
 The two former feature normalized stats, meaning that players of any level can jump in and fight on even ground, the latter which is not available until the end game, removes that restriction.
 You have the option of either.

 Dark zones give you the opportunity to obtain powerful loot by finding contaminated items.
 These items need to leave the zone via evac and you drop them if you die in the dark zone.
 You have to beware of possible rogue agents, other players who are hell-bent on robbing you, or you can become one yourself.
 Dark zones also have their own level progressions that are separate from your standard one, complete with perks.

 Conflicts are a drop in and drop out mode of control point capturing and deathmatches.
 They are simple to get in and out of and feel surprisingly fresh since you take in your own weapons and agent skills.
 Most importantly, like the dark zone, you earn rewards that can carry over to your main game.
 The continuity is great.

 The game can be played solo but is best played with friends and honestly, the game is pretty challenging, but really, it should be.
 It’s a cover shooter where you need to take cover, if you didn’t have to play tactically and methodically I’d consider it to be a design failure.
 But you can very much feel the difficulty solo, it is doable though.

-The difficulty never really feels unfair, even alone.
+The difficulty never really feels unfair in The Division 2, even alone.
 It’s one of few games where the AI really pressures you as much as statistics do and I’d love to see that kind of challenge more often in games.